GPUs

 Check Price on Amazon

-The RTX 5070 is the first Blackwell card that delivers on the “buy the xx70, get last-gen xx80 performance” promise.
-In practice, it matches or beats the RTX 4080 in rasterization across virtually every current title, and DLSS 4’s Multi Frame Generation pushes frame rates into territory that makes 1440p 165Hz monitors feel effortless.
+The RTX 5070 is the first Blackwell card that fully delivers on the “buy the xx70, get last-gen xx80 performance” promise.
+It matches or beats the RTX 4080 in rasterization across virtually every current title, and DLSS 4’s Multi Frame Generation pushes frame rates into territory that makes 1440p 165Hz monitors feel effortless.

 2. AMD Radeon RX 9070 XT — Best AMD